HeitorSG/Projeto/back-end/readme.md

 To use this project, you will need to have Node.js and npm installed on your computer.

+Some variables need a .env file to work check .env.example

 Once you have those installed, follow these steps to get started:

 Clone the repository to your local machine